 Anne Zeman is an author who has spent her career in the publishing field.
 Helped found and is the current Chair of the Kingston Village Advisory Committee

 Carolyn McCallum was the first woman mayor of South Brunswick.
 Ms. McCallum has been a resident of South Brunswick since 1959.

 Ellen Marie Bertsch was born in Paterson, grew up in Wayne, and, after marrying Frank Gambatese, raised five children in West Paterson.

 Grace Plater became a Kendall Park resident in 1963.
 Became civically involved by bringing pies to welcome new residents in 1967.

 Dr. Genevieve Kumapley is the Founder and Executive Director of MyGOAL Autism.
 MyGOAL Autism is an organization that exists to help people and families facing autism.

-Is currently serving as Commissioner on the South Brunswick Commission on Women and the South Brunswick Board of Education.
+Has served as commissioner on the South Brunswick Commission on Women and is a past president and former member of the South Brunswick Board of Education.

 The Creative Side and the Arts